zhelgadis/Epic.NET/_posts/2011-06-29-software-architecture.markdown

 Thus I'm a fan of architectural teams, without any _princeps inter pares_: architects should be forced to **always** reach a **shared decision**.

-This might seem inefficient at first, but soon lead to a high level of trust between the member of the team.
-Moreover each decision given from such a team (two people are enough) is based on the different points of view and on the different experiences and thus it has more chances to be the right one.
+This might seem inefficient at first, but it leads soon to a high level of trust between the members of the team.
+Moreover each decision given from such a team (two people could be enough, it depends on the complexity of the artifact's requirements) is based on the different points of view and on the different experiences and thus it has more chances to be the right one.

 **Synthesis** is a key world in architecture.